trek-view/basecamp/_posts/2022-02-25-overlay-nadir-watermark-video-using-ffmpeg.md

 ```
  <XMP-GSpherical:ProjectionType>equirectangular</XMP-GSpherical:ProjectionType>
 ```

+If a value is returned, it's a 360 video.

 If no value returned, we would know it is a HERO video, if input is a GoPro .mp4 file.